 FOUNDER

-Her work has garnered numerous honors, including the Caribbean Business Connections Woman of Power Award, Miss CARICOM International’s Danny Glover Power of Dream Award, the Golden Arrowhead Award of Achievement and Distinction, the Times Ledger Queens Ambassador Award, the Iconic Female Leadership Award from the Justina Mutale Foundation, and the Umoja Community Impact Award from the International Girls Academy – NY.
+Her leadership has been recognized with numerous honors, including the Caribbean Business Connections Woman of Power Award, the Danny Glover Power of Dream Award, the Golden Arrowhead Award of Achievement and Distinction, and the Iconic Female Leadership Award.
+Most recently, she was named among the 100 Global Impact Icons by Women of Wealth and recognized by Carib Biz Network as a Caribbean American Entrepreneur to Watch.

 Board Secretary